-The percentage of FD to GDP targets have to be contained within 7.7% in 2012-13, 7% in 2013-14 and 6.3% in 2014-15.
+17 The percentage of FD to GDP targets have to be contained within 7.7 per cent in 2012-13, 7 per cent in 2013-14 and 6.3 per cent in 2014-15.

-Though both Kelkar Committee (GOI, 2012) and the Thirteenth Finance Commission (GOI, 2010) have also set targets for revenue deficit towards fiscal consolidation, there has been a change in the way revenue deficit is being defined.
-The new definition of revenue deficit makes allowance for (i.e. deducts) Center's grants to States towards capital formation, from the excess of revenue expenditure over revenue receipts, to arrive at what is called the effective revenue deficit.
+Though both Kelkar Committee (Gol, 2012) and the Thirteenth Finance Commission (Gol, 2010) have also set targets for revenue deficit towards fiscal consolidation, there has been a change in the way revenue deficit is being defined.
+The new definition of revenue deficit makes allowance for (i.e. deducts) Centre's grants to States towards capital formation, from the excess of revenue expenditure over revenue receipts, to arrive at what is called the effective revenue deficit.
 Using the new definition, Kelkar Committee calls for bringing down the center's effective revenue deficit to zero by 2014-15.
-In the absence of back series for effective revenue deficit and consistent data series for center plus states' consolidated effective revenue deficit, we have not placed a restriction on revenue deficit.
-The multiplier values could be different when restrictions are placed for the same.
+In the absence of back series for effective revenue deficit and consistent data series for (center plus) states' consolidated effective revenue deficit, we have not placed a restriction on revenue deficit.
+The multiplier values could be different when restrictions are placed for given.